 Serum screening results will be faxed and delivered electronically (where available) through to your referring doctor.

-Combined first trimester screening results available 5 days from the time the laboratory receives the ultrasound information.
+Combined First Trimester Screening (CFTS) results available 5 days from the time the laboratory receives the ultrasound information.
 This can be two weeks from when blood was taken.

-Second trimester screening results usually available within one week of having your blood sample taken.
+Second Trimester Maternal Serum Screening (2TMSS) results usually available within one week of having your blood sample taken.

 What do my results mean?